 Concerned you might have Coronavirus (COVID-19)?

-The Nurse Screening Hotline at 1-862-260-3199 is available seven days a week from 7:00am to 7:00pm.
+The Atlantic Health COVID-19 Community Support Line is available for those experiencing symptoms of COVID-19 or looking for additional support.
 A highly-trained Atlantic Health System nurse will answer your call, consult with you, and direct you to the resources you need.

 - World Health Organization